mpusz/wg21-papers/src/3045R3_quantities_and_units_library.md

    all the symbols provided in unit and dimension definitions will be useless.
 If we do not intend to have text output, we should remove symbol text from the core framework class templates.
    This is why we should take that decision now.

+Some pople may consider the above a lot already.
+However, it is important to realize that besides the most critical framework features described in this proposal, there is much more to consider for standardization.
+Here are the features that should/can be added later and which are not a part of the MVP as of today:

+- The minimal SI definition
+- ISQ: Space and time
+- ISQ: Mechanics
+- ISQ: Thermodynamics
+- ISQ: Electromagnetism
+- ISQ: Light
+- ISQ: Acoustics
+- ISQ: Physical chemistry and molecular physics
+- ISQ: Atomic and nuclear physics
+- ISQ: Characteristic numbers
+- ISQ: Condensed matter physics
+- ISQ: Information science and technology
+- ISQ: Logarithmic and related quantities
+- International yard and pound units
+- Imperial Units
+- U.S. customary units
+- IEC units
+- CGS units
+- Polymorphic unit
+- Polymorphic quantity
+- Math utilities for quantities
+- Random number generators for quantities

+All of the above features can be added later on top of the framework facilities described in this document.
+Some of them probably should land in the first iteration, but others can wait for the next one.

 # Safety